reini1305/funwithflags/README.md

 <h3>Usage</h3>

 <code>effect_layer_add_effect(my_effect_layer, effect_invert, NULL);</code> - adds inverter effect

+<code>effect_layer_add_effect(my_effect_layer, effect_invert_bw_only, NULL);</code> - Inverts pixels within the layer bounds if the pixels equal GColorBlack or GColorWhite.
+All other pixels are left untouched allowing for 2.x style black and white themes with splashes of color added for Pebble Times.

+<code>effect_layer_add_effect(my_effect_layer, effect_invert_brightness, NULL);</code> - Inverts the perceived brightness of pixels within the layer bounds, except for pixels that equal GColorBlack and GColorWhite (can be used with effect_invert_bw_only to invert black and white pixels).
+The hue of the pixels is left mostly intact and was initially intended to maintain good contrast of color in cases where an app/watchface has both a light and dark mode with color UI elements without having to have multiple sets of color resources/coding.
+Works best when color elements are all designed to have good contrast on either a light or dark background and then the effect layer is hidden for that background and shown for the opposite background.

 <code>effect_layer_add_effect(my_effect_layer, effect_mirror_vertical, NULL);</code> - adds vertical mirror effect

 <code>effect_layer_add_effect(my_effect_layer, effect_mirror_horizontal, NULL);</code> - adds horizontal mirror effect